So what are the steps in the church strategic planning process?

 - is it measurable – yes: keywords, by 3rd quarter 20xx

-The strategic planning process should deliver a document that details organizational goals for the short term (3-6 months) and long-term (1-3 years).
-This document is living and should be updated as conditions and priorities change.
-The most important part is getting it written down and assigning responsibility – whether it be an employee or volunteer – assign the task.
+The strategic planning process should deliver a document that details organizational goals for the short term (3-6 months) and long term (1-3 years).

 Does your church have a strategic plan for success?